About training

 - VIC, ACT or NT - a national RSA Statement of Attainment or RSA refresher certificate issued within the last 3 years.

-If you haven't done one of these eligible RSA courses, you'll need to do the full NSW Responsible Service of Alcohol (RSA) course.
+If you do not hold any of these certifications, you'll need to complete the full NSW Responsible Service of Alcohol (RSA) course.

 What if I'm not living permanently in NSW?